 Our second grade mathematicians have been working hard to build their math strategies.
 We are learning about math facts through the use of math mountains.
-Next week we will learn additional strategies to help us when we add or subtract.
 Below please find a parent letter for more details.

 As children are introduced to strategies and new topics/instruction, they have an opportunity to practice using games, hands on activities, math journal work, partner practice and fact fluency through each of their work sites.
 Our learners visit all of the work sites each day and have done a FABULOUS job getting to work quickly and quietly.

-We had a great first day together as a second grade family!
-Our day was filled with learning about procedures, expectations and getting to know one another.
+The first two days as a second grade family have been AMAZING!
+We have been learning about classroom procedures, expectations and getting to know one another.
 Setting the classroom climate is key for our learning this year.

 Together we created a classroom promise and the children created mini faces to make their pledge to one another.
 Thanks for sharing your children with me, I am really enjoying getting to know them!

 Me Bags – At Open House, your child also received a Me Bag.
-We will enjoy sharing these bags as we get to know one another throughout the first week of school.
+We will enjoy sharing these bags during the first week as we get to know one another.
 Please make sure that your child’s name is on his/her bag before sending it to school on Tuesday.

 Water Bottle and Snacks – Your child should bring two healthy nut free snacks and a filled water bottle (no juice please) to stay fueled every day.
 Morning and afternoon snacks are essential for maintaining energy and attention.
 Please do not send candy or sugary snacks.
 High sugar foods cause an energy crash that makes learning difficult.
 If your child ever forgets a snack, we have a great supply of graham crackers (thanks for your donations!).
-For more information on snack ideas, you can click the Nut Free and Healthy Snack page on the left side of the blog.
-We do have a NUT/TREE NUT FREE classroom.
-Children can have nuts in the lunchroom, just not in the classroom.
-Thank you for you consideration and support.
+For more information on snack ideas, you can check the Nut Free Snack List found on the left side of our blog.

 Looking forward to seeing those wonderful second graders on Tuesday. 🙂